Joseph G. Kopsky

 Inducted in 2001 for Veteran Road & Track Competitor (Pre-1945)

-He was active in competition until the age of 49.
-When he retired from racing he owned and operated a bicycle shop and engineered racing equipment.
-Started the North Hudson Wheelmen and the Belleville Bicycle Club and trained many local riders.
-After WWII moved to Miami, Florida.
+He was active in competition until retiring in 1925 at the age of 41.
+When he retired from racing he owned and operated a bicycle shop in Belleville NJ and engineered racing equipment.
+Kopsky started the North Hudson Wheelmen and the Belleville Bicycle Club and trained many local riders.
+After World War II, he moved with his wife and daughter to the Miami suburb of Coral Gables.
+Joe died on January 30, 1974 at the age of 91.
+His daughter, Doris Kopsky Muller, was also inducted into the USBHOF in 1992